arulami/Android_Appium/README.md

 ## Viewing the reports

 Both of the commands provided above will produce a test report in the `results` directory.
-Go take a look!
+Please take a look!